wp-plugins/ad-inserter/readme.txt

 Display ad only for posts published after N days.

-Do not display ads to users from certain domain e.g technorati.com, facebook.com
+Do not display ads to users from certain domains e.g technorati.com, facebook.com

 Do not display ads in certain caregories e.g sport, news, science,... (black list) or display ads only in certain categories (white list). **Leave category list empty and set to Black list to show ads in all categories.**